Memory Architecture «Prev Next»

 Objective Identify the Function of the Large Pool.

-Identify Functions of Oracle Large Pool
+What is the function of the Oracle Large Pool

 The role of the "Oracle Large Pool" has not fundamentally changed from Oracle 12c to Oracle 19c.
 The Oracle Large Pool, an optional area of the System Global Area (SGA), is primarily designated for memory allocations that are too large to fit into the shared pool or for operations that should not compete with the shared pool memory.
 Its primary functions include: